jkeresman01/Minimalistic-Neovim-configuration/README.md

 *  Telescope & harpoon for fuzzy finding and file navigation.

-*  Telescope & harpoon for fuzzy finding and file navigation.

 *  Mason (lsp, formatter, linter).

 *  Nvim-cmp as a completion engine.